 …offer a pension scheme to all qualifying employees.

 …follow established consultation procedures when carrying redundancies, collective consultation of at least 30 days where 20+ redundancies are planned, 45 days where 100+ are planned.

 …provide a healthy and safe working environment.

-If you’re thinking of outsourcing your HR why not contact myhrdept.co.uk.
-With full service Premium Plus packages from only £140 per month (and start-up packages from just £80 per month) and fixed price HR support options available for one-off issues, we believe we offer the best combination of quality and price available in the UK.
+If you’re thinking of outsourcing your HR why not contact us?
+With HR Outsource packages and support for HR Projects available for one-off issues, we believe we offer the best combination of quality and price available in the UK.
 Call us on 01628 820515 to discuss your requirements contact us and we’ll call you back.